ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.govee-local/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 0.2.1 (2023-12-24)

+-   repair onOff / all other actions Fixes: #65
+-   fix log spamming because of wildcard

+### 0.2.0 (2023-12-17)

+-   support controlling the color
+-   extended logging mode

 ### 0.1.2 (2023-09-06)

 -   change icon path and resolution

 ### 0.1.1 (2023-08-21)